riverrun/phauxth/README.md

 4. Add the `get(id)` and `get_by(attrs)` functions to your user Accounts module.

-5. If you are using tokens, add the token_salt value to the config.
+5. If you are using tokens, add the token_salt and endpoint values to the config.

 See the [wiki](https://github.com/riverrun/phauxth/wiki) for more information about Phauxth.